Fred Herbold: After coaching

-After the 1902 season at OAC, Herbold returned to the mining industry in Butte, with plans to return to Corvallis for the 1903 football season.
+After the 1902 season at OAC, Herbold relocated to Butte, Montana, with plans to return to Corvallis for the 1903 football season.
+He became prosperous in agriculture and mining, building up an estate of 8,000 acres of land, including valuable coal mining properties.

 In 1906, Herbold married Minnie Pope in Hailey, Idaho, on August 31.
 They relocated to eastern Montana to Sanders, where Herbold had acquired agricultural land near the Yellowstone River.

-As of 1911, Herbold was listed in the Purdue alumni register as a rancher in Montana at Forsyth.
-He died in Montana in 1914 at age 38, and is buried in Oregon at Pioneer Cemetery in Eugene.
+Herbold was elected a member of the Montana state legislature.

+Herbold died of pneumonia in Miles City, Montana early in the morning of May 9, 1914, following an illness of several weeks' duration.
+He was 38 years old at the time of his death, and is buried at Pioneer Cemetery in Eugene, Oregon.